jingma-git/geometry/README.md

 # A implementation of course "Digital Geometry Precessing" With ACAM Framework

 ## ToDO:
+How to find the light direction given an image: n.dot(light) = diffuse

 implement face-based style laplace operator and compare with halfedge-style (one-ring) based implementation

+implement direct laplace smooth and implicit laplace smooth

 cal edge cot
 for f in faces: